Trailblazerr1/linkblog/README.md

     - Fix date bugs.
     - Add RSS support.
     - Refactor and clear Go parser and template's code and commit it.
-    - Automate the process using Github Actions
+    - Automate the process using Github Actions.
+    - Linkback to hoomepage.